Mooophy/Cpp-Primer/ch02/README.md

 int month = 09, day = 07;
 ```

-The first line's integer is decimal, the second line's integer is octal.
+The first line's integer is decimal.

+The second line:

+1. `int month = 09` is invalid, cause octal don't have digit `9`.
+2. `day` is octal.

 ##Exercise 2.7
 > What values do these literals represent?
 What type does each